-Most of the total increase from the GHGI to the posterior emissions is attributed to a 53% increase in landfill emissions.
+Most of the total increase from the 2023 GHGI to the posterior emissions is attributed to a 53% increase in landfill emissions.
 By comparison of our optimized emissions to those reported to GHGRP by 73 landfills across CONUS, we find a median 77% increase in reported emissions.
 We attribute the GHGI and GHGRP discrepancies to EPA landfill emission methodologies that use too-high recovery efficiencies at facilities that collect landfill gas and that have inadequate accounting of anomalous operating events such as gas leaks or the construction of new landfill gas facilities.

-We took advantage of the high resolution of our inversion to quantify emissions for each of the 48 states in CONUS and compare to the newly available GHGI state estimates.
+We took advantage of the high resolution of our inversion to quantify emissions for each of the 48 states in CONUS and compare to the newly available state emission inventories published most recently with the 2022 GHGI.
 We find a 10% average increase with a 34% average increase in the top 10 methane-producing states.
 Much of the discrepancy in these 10 states is attributed to increased oil and gas emissions, though livestock and landfills also play significant roles.
 Texas and California, the two largest methane-producing states, respectively emit 21% and 7% of total CONUS anthropogenic emissions in our posterior estimate.
-Emissions in Texas increase by 66% relative to the GHGI almost entirely due to the oil and gas sector.
+Emissions in Texas increase by 66% relative to the 2022 GHGI almost entirely due to the oil and gas sector.
 Operations in the Permian basin alone explain almost 40% of all optimized emissions in the state.
-In California, we find a 21% increase from the GHGI and a 32% increase from an independent inventory prepared by CARB.
+These discrepancies may be improved by the addition of basin-specific information in the 2023 GHGI.
+In California, we find a 21% increase from the 2022 GHGI and a 32% increase from an independent inventory prepared by CARB.
 We find good agreement with the sectoral partitioning of both inventories, with 54% of methane emitted by livestock, 25% from landfills, and 11% from oil and gas.

 We also provide a first national analysis of urban methane emissions by calculating emissions for 95 urban areas across CONUS.
-We find total emissions of 6.0 (5.4 - 6.7) Tg a-1 across these urban areas, equivalent to a fifth of posterior anthropogenic emissions in CONUS, a 43 (29 - 60) % increase from the spatially disaggregated GHGI value of 4.2 Tg a-1.
-Urban emissions increase on average by 47 (34 - 61) % compared to the GHGI.
-On average, 45% of urban emissions are from landfills, 10% from gas distribution and post-meter emissions, and 6% from wastewater.
+We find total emissions of 6.0 (5.4 - 6.7) Tg a-1 across these urban areas, equivalent to a fifth of posterior anthropogenic emissions in CONUS, a 38 (24 - 54) % increase from the spatially disaggregated 2023 GHGI value of 4.3 Tg a-1.
+Urban emissions increase on average by 39 (27 - 52) % compared to the GHGI.
+On average, 40% of urban emissions are from landfills, 10% from gas distribution and post-meter emissions, and 6% from wastewater.
 We also find large and variable contributions from oil, gas, and livestock that are not specific to urban areas.
 We attribute the observed discrepancy to underestimated landfill and gas emissions.
 Our urban emissions are in general smaller but consistent within error bounds with previous top-down studies, a difference which we attribute to the smaller geographical extent we used for urban areas.